Lemniscate-2525/30_Days_of_ML/Day24_Symbolic_Calculus_Engine_Bahdanau_Attention/README.md

 ## Bahdanau Attention :

-At each decoder step $i$, the attention mechanism computes a soft alignment over all encoder positions:
+At each decoder step $i$, the attention mechanism computes a *soft alignment* over all encoder positions :

 **1. Alignment Score for each source position $j$ :**